josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 ## Building the first SofleKeyboard

 Originally I wanted to have a detailed build log in this section.
-But it ended up being quite long.
-I also wanted the build log to act as a build guide (since there's no build guide for SofleKeyboard on Github yet).
-Therefore, I have published it as a separate article: [SofleKeyboard build log/guide][buildlogarticle].
+But it ended up being quite long. ~~I also wanted the build log to act as a build guide (since there's no build guide for SofleKeyboard on Github yet).~~ Therefore, I have published it as a separate article: [SofleKeyboard build log/guide][buildlogarticle]. **Update: please, for an up-to-date and improved build guide go to the [SofleKeyboard's website](https://josefadamcik.github.io/SofleKeyboard/).**

 ## Cleaning the firmware